senecajs/ramanujan/README.md

 configuration.
 To see such a configuration for a similar system, using Docker, take a look at the NodeZoo code base.

+## Unit test examples

+The system also includes example code for unit testing microservices.
+The unit test code for each service is in the `test` subfolder of each microservice folder.

+To run all the tests, use:

+``js
+npm test
+``

+The microservices can be unit tested independently and offline.
+Mock messages are used to isolate each microservice from its network dependencies.

 ## Running the system

 The system is implemented in Node.js.
 You will need to have Node.js version 4.0 or greater installed.

 To run the system, follow these steps:

 #### Step 0: Install fuge